 The students and workers began an organizing campaign and, eventually, Whitlow and his classmates found themselves sitting across the table from the university’s corporate counsel, negotiating the terms of a settlement.
 “That’s what made me think about law school,” said Whitlow.
 “I realized that I needed the specific knowledge and tools that only a legal education could provide.”

 Whitlow chose CUNY Law to combine the law with his organizing work.

-After graduating in 2003, Whitlow worked as a staff attorney at Bedford-Stuyvesant Community Legal Services in Brooklyn, New York, representing low-income tenants in housing court.
-After a time, he began to notice something.
-“I saw some of the same clients coming back,” he said.
-He realized that “we were doing a good job of getting people out of jams, but we were not doing much to alter any structural relationships.”
+After graduating in 2003, he worked as a staff attorney at Bedford-Stuyvesant Community Legal Services in Brooklyn, New York, representing low-income tenants in housing court.
+He soon began to notice the same clients returning.
+He realized that while the organization was helping people get out jams “we were not doing much to alter any structural relationships.”
 Looking to do more affirmative work, Whitlow joined the Urban Justice Center’s Community Development Project, where he represented tenants associations’ in-group litigation and provided transactional legal assistance to community-based organizations.
 “I think legal work is best used and most dynamic when it’s connected to a social movement or some kind of community-based organizing,” he said.

 He built on his work of combining community organizing and the law as a supervising attorney at Make the Road New York, a membership organization composed of low-income immigrant New Yorkers.
 He led the organization’s housing and public benefits legal services, and helped draft legislation to make it easier to track down corporate landlords.

 “We had noticed a staggering number of slumlords who were virtually impossible to locate because the only information on file was the name of a shell LLC and a P.O. box.
 The new law was a step toward making it easier for tenants to know who their landlords actually were and to get much-needed repairs in their apartments,” he said.